casid/jusecase-inject/README.md

 - First class support for unit testing
 - Prepared for parallel unit test execution
 - No static, hard to test loggers
+- Small footprint, no dependencies except AspectJ (the JAR is about 14KB)

 But see for yourself.
 Here's a small component:
 ```java